 Lena Lavinas is a professor at the Institute of Economics of the Federal University of Rio de Janeiro (UFRJ) and a member of the School of Social Sciences of the Institute for Advanced Studies at Princeton and of Argentina’s Interdisciplinary Center for the Study of Public Policy (CIEPP).

-Lena Lavinas: I would like to contextualize how a radicalization of this extent took place.
+Lena Lavinas: I would like to contextualize how such radicalization took place.
 It is difficult to understand a political and social polarization of the magnitude that Brazil is experiencing.
 We need to look back at the government of Dilma Rousseff, whose presidency coincided with the end of the commodities boom.

 The country experienced important changes during the presidency of [Luiz Inácio] Lula da Silva, such as greater mass consumption, an increase in family income; everyone seemed happy, including the business elite.